oberonamsterdam/react-api-data/README.md

 dispatch(invalidateApiDataRequest('getComments'));
 ```

-## Removing api data from the store on Logout
+## Removing api data from the store
 ```js
 import { performApiRequest, purgeApiData } from 'react-api-data';